Understanding & Managing Triggers When Faced With Betrayal

 Coach Cat: Triggers are unpredictable but there are some universal ones that women experience.
 Depending on what their husband’s sexual behavior and addiction has been, often it is clearly pornographic images or even just the media images we are exposed to now.
 We can be standing in the que at the supermarket and we can be exposed to very sexualized images.
 This can be a really big trigger for many in the early stages after we discover our husbands have an issue with sex and lust.

 Another trigger women experience is just being around their husband or partner who has been causing the pain that they are in.
 Even being in the same place as this person can be a big trigger for women.
-In the warmer weather a conversation that comes up year after year in the groups I run and with the women I work with is how the clothes come off.
-In the early stages, these triggers are the most common.

 Anne: Are there also triggers associated with the emotional abuse, the gaslighting, the manipulation, and the lies that are taking place?